 However, this is not the case with PyTorch.
 Here, the computational graphs can be defined and manipulated dynamically, and this gives PyTorch the edge that it needs for being extremely easy to deal with inputs that vary in real-time when working with neural networks.

-Next up we have to check another point which will help add clarity in terms of PyTorch or TensorFlow.
+Next up we have to check another point that will help add clarity in terms of PyTorch or TensorFlow.

 PyTorch vs TensorFlow: Debugging